 The most time-consuming element of pursuing a claim is usually gathering your evidence and completing the court forms.
 The procedure is also fairly lengthy - you may have to wait three to six months to get a hearing date.
 The court hearing itself is usually relatively brief (though you may have to wait on the day).
 You can choose not to attend the hearing, but only if you submit written evidence at least seven days beforehand.

-19. How long is a 'fast track' or 'multi-track' court case likely to take and how much might it cost?
+19. How long will a court case to recover a debt take and how much might it cost?

 Where a debtor disputes a claim in excess of £10,000, the process can be drawn out.
 A 'fast track' case may take 30 weeks or more to go to trial, while it can be as much as two years before a multi-track case is heard.